kayvank/dynamodb-streams/README.md

 dynamodb-streams
 ---

-dynamodb-streams is a python3 serverless project that persistes  dynamodb changes of interest to AWS s3
+dynamodb-streams is a python3 serverless project with CircleCi that persistes  dynamodb changes of interest to AWS s3

 ## Intallation